Revision 24-1; Effective May 1, 2024

 • preconception health (for example, screening for nutrition and obesity, tobacco and substance use, other high-risk behaviors, social issues and mental health).

-A complete listing of reimbursable codes for the Family Planning Program can be found in 9000
+Find a complete listing of reimbursable codes for the Family Planning Program can be found in 9000, Resources

 Initial Clinical Visit

-At the first clinical visit or an early follow-up visit, a comprehensive health history adapted as appropriate to the gender of the person must be taken to include, in addition to the elements required for the individual health record in Section 5400, Client Health Records and Documentation of Encounters, the following:
+At the first clinical visit or an early follow-up visit, take a comprehensive health history adapted as appropriate to the gender of the person.
+It must be taken to include, in addition to the elements required for the individual health record in Section 5400, Client Health Records and Documentation of Encounters, and the following:

 • the reason for the visit and current health status;

-• as review of systems with documentation of pertinent positives and negatives;
+• a review of systems with documentation of pertinent positives and negatives;

-• for women, cervical and breast cancer screening history, noting any abnormal results and treatment, and dates of the most recent testing;
+• cervical and breast cancer screening history, noting any abnormal results and treatment, and dates of the most recent testing;

 • other history of genital or urological conditions; and